11 Best Kershaw Knives for 2025 [Categorized + Video Guide]

 Why Buy a Kershaw Knife?

-I will not lie, this article was a bit hard to write.
-Every category listed here made it struggle to find just one recommendation.
-If you asked me tomorrow, I would probably give you a different list with equally strong options.
 Kershaw Knives are made extremely well, and for their price, they’re almost unbeatable.
-And the crazy thing – they have multiple great entries in every single category.
-So, if you’re not sure if autos are your thing, you want to try out a new mechanism, or you’re just on a budget, a Kershaw will be a safe choice!
+And the crazy thing—they have multiple great entries in every single category.
+So, if you’re not sure if autos are your thing, you want to try out a new mechanism, or you’re just on a budget, Kershaw will be a safe choice!

-Blade HQ Copyright © 2024 Blade HQ.
+Copyright © 2026 Blade HQ.
 All rights reserved